dcernst/dcernst.github.io/free-and-open-source-textbooks/index.md

   * [Calculus][13] by [Gilbert Strang][14] (MIT).
 This book is available as a free PDF from the [MIT Open Courseware Project][15].
 There are also some corresponding videos, which can be found [here][16].
   * [Calculus Refresher][17] by [Paul Garrett][18] (University of Minnesota).
 Another free PDF.
 This short book seems designed for students who have had some experience with calculus and need some review.
   * [Funny Little Calculus Text][19] by [Robert Ghrist][20] (University of Pennsylvania).
 Currently only first semester calculus, very short, and no exercises, but a free PDF.
   * [Paul’s Online Math Notes][21] by [Paul Dawkins][22] (Lamar University).
-Paul&#8217;s notes cover Calculus 1-3, Linear Algebra, and more.
+Paul's notes cover Calculus 1-3, Linear Algebra, and more.
 The notes are available as free HTML-based material.
 These notes seem to be popular with students.
   * [Differential Calculus with Sage][23] by [David Joyner][24] (United States Naval Academy) and Granville.
 This free book is available as either a PDF or in HTML form.
 The book covers first semester calculus and incorporates [Sage][25], which is an open-source mathematics software package.
   * [Integral Calculus with Sage][26] by [Dale Hoffman][27] (Bellevue Community College), [William Stein][28] (University of Washington), and [David Joyner][24] (United States Naval Academy).
 The book picks up where the previous book left off.
   * [Contemporary Calculus][29] by [Dale Hoffman][27] (Bellevue Community College).
 A free online calculus text that is being developed for the [Open Course Library Project of the Washington State Colleges][30].
 This book is part of the foundation for the previous book.
 It covers three semesters of calculus and seems to do a thorough job of it, but the formatting is awful.